gabriel-jm/lithen-fns/docs/signals.md

   The `set` method is used to change the current value hold by the signal.
 It receives the new value as parameter or can receive a function that receives the current value as parameter and uses the returned value as new one for the signal.
 The function calls all listeners registred with the `onChange` method, passing the new value as first parameter and the old value as second.
+If the provided value is equal to the old value the value hold by the DataSignal is not updated and the listeners are not notified.

 - ### onChange